beatass/Crimes-analysis/README.md

 ## Motivation

-In this study the exploratory analysis (**EDA**) with visualizations of crimes data of Boston (USA) is used to answer to all of above questions.
+In this study the exploratory data analysis (**EDA**) with visualizations of crimes data of Boston (USA) is used to answer to all of above questions.

 ## Recap

-The **crimes_EDA.ipynb file** contains some exploratory data analysis (**EDA**) to understand the nature of data about crimes and the underlying distribution in particular to resolve the goals/problems assumed and to answer to all of questions mentioned in the Crimes Analysis section.
+The **crimes_EDA.ipynb file** contains some **EDA** to understand the nature of data about crimes and the underlying distribution in particular to resolve the goals/problems assumed and to answer to all of questions mentioned in the Crimes Analysis section.

 **It was performed in two steps:**